Sonwabiso1/SONMAL354_WFC2401_GroupA_Sonwabiso-Maloni_CDV05/README.md

-Certainly!
-Here's a README template for your portfolio website:

----

 # Sonwabiso Maloni Portfolio Website

 Welcome to the repository for Sonwabiso Maloni's portfolio website.
 This website showcases Sonwabiso's skills, projects, and experiences as a front-end developer.